 Physiological norms apply to pulse, blood pressure, sugar levels, temperature and breathing as well.
-Ideally at rest an adult should breathe lightly, superficially, and only through the nose.
+Ideally, at rest, an adult should breathe lightly, superficially, and only through the nose.
 A healthy person can perform light exercise and still breathe lightly, whilst a sick person requires deep breaths almost all of the time.

 BUT HOW CAN WE TELL IF WE BREATHE TOO DEEPLY OR NOT?

 Many people think they breathe shallowly but in fact they breathe very deeply.
-Many people who suffer with asthma, allergies, bronchitis, emphysema and breathlessness will tell you they can’t breathe enough, when in fact they are breathing three or more times the normal volume of air.
-Professor Buteyko developed a test that can measures your depth of breathing and subsequent retention of carbon dioxide, resultant oxygenation and health.
+Many people who suffer from asthma, allergies, bronchitis, emphysema and breathlessness will tell you they can’t breathe enough, when in fact they are breathing three or more times the normal volume of air.
+Professor Buteyko developed a test that can measure your depth of breathing and subsequent retention of carbon dioxide, resultant oxygenation and health.
 Professor Buteyko calls it the “Control Pause”.
 The Control Pause Breathing Test:

 - Breathe in gently for two seconds.